d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_local_geometry_displacement.md

 The framework begins with one underlying domain, denoted $ \mathcal{M} $.
 The layered vocabulary describes different physical roles associated with that same domain.
 One role serves as reference, one expresses substrate support, one governs admissible propagation, and one expresses local realization.

-This develops an earlier four-layer picture in which coordinate space, vacuum-impedance space, connection space, and physical space were distinguished, together with the difference between a space **on** another space and a space **in** another space.
-The present paper keeps that structural idea and restates it in chart language.

 For each point $p \in \mathcal{M}$, the framework allows several chart-level descriptions associated with these roles.
 The transforms between those descriptions carry the relevant physical structure.

 ## 3. Core Objects and Vocabulary